erikeldridge/app-quality-cookbook/configuration/dynamic.md

 * Deploy a build with a feature disabled
 * Enable the feature dynamically

 ## Steps

+### Define configuration service

-1. Add a new endpoint to the previously created web service
+1. Define a controller to serve the configuration

+### Provide configuration

-2. Define a configuration provider
+1. Define a configuration provider
-3. Ingest and parse the configuration
+1. Ingest and parse the configuration
-4. Validate the configuration
+1. Validate the configuration

-5. Define a controller to serve the configuration
+### Client integration

-6. Modify the previously created Android app to call this endpoint
+1. Modify client to call configuration service
-7. Define application-layer helpers to access the configuration
+1. Define application-layer helpers to access the configuration
-8. Use the helpers to guard a code path
+1. Use the helpers to guard a code path

 ## Verify